Larkinabout/fvtt-color-picker/README.md

-# jsColor for Foundry VTT
+# Color Picker for Foundry VTT

-This is a fork of [jscolor](https://github.com/EastDesire/jscolor) for use as a library for Foundry VTT modules.
-For further info about features and licensing, see the [jscolor website](https://jscolor.com).

-**jsColor for Foundry VTT** is a customisable color picker with a built-in opacity (alpha) slider.
+A customisable color picker with a built-in opacity (alpha) slider for use as a library in Foundry VTT.

 ![Color Picker](./images/color-picker-example.png)

+# Licence

+This module uses a modified version of the [jscolor](https://github.com/EastDesire/jscolor) Color Picker by Jan Odvárko (East Desire) under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence.

+For info about **jscolor** Color Picker, see the [jscolor website](https://jscolor.com).

 # How to Use
 ## Register a Module Setting
-As with FoundryVTT's [ClientSettings.register](https://foundryvtt.com/api/ClientSettings.html#register) function, use the `JsColor.register(module, key, {settingOptions}, {pickerOptions})` function to register a new color picker setting for a module. `module` is the ID of the module, `key` is the name of the setting, `{settingOptions}` is a comma-separated list of options related to the `ClientSettings.register` function (see Setting Options) and `{pickerOptions}` is a comma-separated list of options for the picker (see Picker Options).
+As with FoundryVTT's [ClientSettings.register](https://foundryvtt.com/api/ClientSettings.html#register) function, use the `ColorPicker.register(module, key, {settingOptions}, {pickerOptions})` function to register a new color picker setting for a module. `module` is the ID of the module, `key` is the name of the setting, `{settingOptions}` is a comma-separated list of options related to the `ClientSettings.register` function (see Setting Options) and `{pickerOptions}` is a comma-separated list of options for the picker (see Picker Options).

 ## Setting Options
 ### **name**